 Frequently Asked Questions

-The distance to the yurt is a little less than 2 1/2 miles.
-The elevation change is approximately 400 feet from the trailhead to the yurt, which is at 10,600 feet elevation.
+The distance to the yurt is a little less than 2 1/2 miles from Highway 17.
+The elevation change is approximately 400 feet from the trailhead at the highway, to the yurt, which is at 10,600 feet elevation.

-The snow is your drinking water!
+WINTER: The snow is your drinking water!
 There is a “clean snow bucket” in the yurt to gather snow with and a large metal pan to melt your snow on top of the wood stove.
 Please make sure your treat your water or filter it.
+DON'T MAKE YELLOW SNOW!
+Keep the snow clean for everyone.

 The time it takes to get to the yurt depends on many factors including the weather, the condition of the trail (broken or unbroken), your fitness level, the equipment you use or your group.
 In general, you can plan on 2 to 3 hours to get to the yurt.
 Plan extra time if you are using snowshoes, have children in your group or need to break trail after a storm.
 We recommend starting at the trailhead no later than noon, so that you can get to the yurt before the sun sets (yes it can set over the ridge by the yurt as early as 3 or 4 pm) and get a fire going before dark.